<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 Enforcement and penalties

-PIPA-BC is enforced by the Office of the Information and Privacy Commissioner (OIPC) who handles complaints from individuals and organizations.
+The British Columbia Privacy Act is enforced by the Office of the Information and Privacy Commissioner (OIPC) who handles complaints from individuals and organizations.

 In the initial stages of receiving a complaint, the OIPC will usually encourage the individual to first try to resolve the matter directly with your organization and if they accept the individual’s complaint they will try to mediate a settlement.
 If this is not achieved, under certain circumstances, they may hold a formal inquiry and may compel testimony, order production of evidence or enter premises, as part of the powers granted to them.
 The OIPC can issue orders which they can then publish and your organization has 30 days to comply with an order unless you ask the BC Supreme Court to overturn the order within those 30 days.

-Data Subject Rights - GDPR vs. PIPA-BC
+Data Subject Rights - GDPR vs. British Columbia Privacy Act

 How can Clym help?